-In the academic realm, Simpson assists with the intermediate PSE student orchestra and will conduct the orchestra for its premiere of her original piece, Summer Skies, in June 2023.
-In January 2023, she was gratified to have guest-lectured in the same Film Music History classroom at the University of California, Irvine from which her interest in film music blossomed years ago.
+Simpson assists with the intermediate Prelude Symphonic Ensemble and conducted the orchestra for its premiere of her original piece, Summer Skies, in June of 2023.
+In January, she was gratified to have guest-lectured in the very Film Music History classroom at the University of California, Irvine from which her interest in pursuing film scoring blossomed.

-Simpson teaches private composition lessons and group classes in media music at the Claremont Community School of Music.
-There she also produced three virtual orchestras for hundreds of musicians of all ages during the pandemic.
+Simpson teaches private media composition and violin lessons at the Claremont Community School of Music.
+There she has also produced three virtual orchestras for hundreds of musicians of all ages.

-Liturgical music composed and arranged by Simpson regularly premieres in church services.
-She is currently preparing for her Disney Hall Hymn Project, which will culminate in a recording session at the Walt Disney Concert Hall.
+Liturgical music composed and arranged by Simpson is regularly played in church services.
+She is currently preparing for her Disney Hall Hymn Project, which will culminate in a full-length album of hymns recorded at the Walt Disney Concert Hall.